 The email impersonation scam is a growing threat to businesses nationwide, no matter their size.
 Cybercriminals are targeting business personnel to elicit money transfers, sensitive information, or even user credentials through fraudulent hyperlinks.
 This form of spoofing, also known as CEO fraud, often prevails because the attacker is posing as someone the employee knows from within their organization.
-1.4 million people were affected by CEO fraud in 2018, a major increase of over 38% from 2017.
 Protect yourself from the business email scam with three simple strategies.

 How Does the Email Impersonation Scam Happen?